 This an example of a group that lives with two eyes: two empty points, surrounded by solid chains, or such that White cannot break the connection nor occupy the points.
 Indeed, a white move at a would split both chains, but this move is not allowed because both chains have still a liberty at b.
 But White cannot play b either, since she first needs to play a to remove all liberties of the chains that surround b.

-- formal definitions of eye for a thorough exploration of all possible ways to define and construct an eye
+- Formal definitions of eye for a collection of various contributorsí attempts to define an eye